netograph/netograph-api/README.md

 latest release
 page](https://github.com/netograph/netograph-api/releases/latest).

-After installation, try running `ngc` for a high-level overview of the API, and `ngc help command` for help on any specific command.
+After installation, try running `ngc` for a high-level overview of the API.
+The tool contains `api` subcommand providing direct access to the API and a few higher-level commands on the top of API.
+Run `ngc help {command}` for help on any specific command.
+Run `ngc help api {command}` for help on any API method.

 You can find rendered documentation for the full API [here](https://github.com/netograph/netograph-api/tree/master/doc).